improv-wifi/website/src/ble.md

 ---
 layout: base
-title: Documentation
+title: Improv via BLE
 description: All the implementation details necessary to make your own client and service implementation.
 ---

+This is the description of the Improv Wi-Fi protocol using Bluetooth Low Energy.

-The Improv Wi-Fi protocol has two actors: the Improv service running on the gadget and the Improv client.
+The protocol has two actors: the Improv service running on the gadget and the Improv client.

 The Improv service will broadcast its presence via Bluetooth LE and receives Wi-Fi credentials from the client.